Basset Fauve de Bretagne | Pictures, Traits & Facts

 There is very little difference between the male and female Basset Fauve de Bretagne.
 Both are generally the same size and weight and have the same temperament.

-The Basset Fauve de Bretagne is a great family dog that may prove to be stubborn and independent at times but makes a great companion for the entire family.
+The Basset Fauve de Bretagne is a great family dog that may seem stubborn and independent at times but makes a great companion for the entire family.
 They are tireless trackers and love to perform for food.
-They may chase and bark at small animals in the yard but will generally get along with other house pets, especially if socialized early.
+They may chase and bark at small animals in the yard but generally get along with other house pets, especially if socialized early.
 They are also relatively inexpensive for a pure breed.

-We hope that you have enjoyed reading, and we have helped you find your next pet.
+We hope we have helped you find your next pet.
 If you have never heard of or learned something new about the Basset Fauve de Bretagne, please share this post on Facebook and Twitter.

 Featured Image Credit: Bokehboo Studios, Shutterstock